danielbodnar/awesome-stars/README.md

 - [shinokada/awesome](https://github.com/shinokada/awesome) - The awesome is a simple shell script package manager.
 Awesome installs a shell script package from a GitHub repo on your macOS/Linux.
 - [chenasraf/simple-scaffold](https://github.com/chenasraf/simple-scaffold) - Generate any file structure - from single components to entire app boilerplates, with a single command.
 - [go-shiori/obelisk](https://github.com/go-shiori/obelisk) - Go package and CLI tool for saving web page as single HTML file
+- [gildas-lormeau/single-file-cli](https://github.com/gildas-lormeau/single-file-cli) - CLI tool for saving a faithful copy of a complete web page in a single HTML file
 - [forestnode-io/oneshot](https://github.com/forestnode-io/oneshot) - A first-come first-served single-fire HTTP server.
 Easily transfer files to and from your terminal and any browser.
 - [adishavit/argh](https://github.com/adishavit/argh) - Argh!
 A minimalist argument handler.
 - [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) - Web Extension to save a faithful copy of an entire web page in a self-extracting ZIP file